52/3000

 Alignment Score: 0

-Needleman-Wunsch Algorithm: Approach
+Needleman-Wunsch Algorithm: My Research Approach

-Algorithm Steps
+Algorithm Development Steps

-1. Scoring Matrix Initialization
+1. Designing the Scoring Matrix

-2. Matrix Filling
+2. Iterative Matrix Population

-4. Alignment Construction
+4. Constructing the Final Alignment

 Scores and Penalties